Inside the White Cube

-Wuidar’s early paintings reflect his long-standing interest in the work of Paul Klee, as well as the Cubist/Surrealist posters of AM Cassandre.
-The artist’s palette during this period was mostly neutral, employing earthy tones and bearing representational motifs intended to be evocative and associative rather than emblematic.
-The composition Comme un fruit étrange dans la bouche (1967), for example, revolves around what the artist has identified as ‘the Pharaoh’s cartouche’, a rectangle with rounded ends.
-Works such as this demonstrate Wuidar’s systematic and suggestive use of shapes, and a love of the ‘naivety’ that he has found in ancient Egyptian art.
-Elsewhere, recognisable details – a face, an eye, a house or a spider – have been made distinct, executed with a clarity and precision that both accentuates the incongruity of their presence within the arrangement of shapes and, in the case of Arlequin à l’oeil, 21 mai 66 (1966) and Composition avec des chevrons (1968), their comfortable co-existence within a greater pattern.
-Characterised by shades of grey, brown and black, which contrast with lighter ochre, white, russet and pink, there is a surreal language at play in the paintings of the ’60s - both open ended and concrete.
+Wuidar’s early paintings from the 1960s reflect his long-standing interest in the work of Paul Klee, and the cubist-surrealist posters of Adolphe Mouron Cassandre.
+Wuidar’s palette during this period was predominantly neutral, employing earthy tones and bearing basic representational motifs intended to be evocative and associative rather than emblematic.
+The composition of Comme un fruit étrange dans la bouche (1967), for example, revolves around what the artist has identified as ‘the Pharaoh's cartouche’, a rectangle with rounded ends.
+Paintings such as this demonstrate the artist’s systematic and suggestive use of shapes, and a love of the ‘naivety’ that he has found in ancient Egyptian art.
+Elsewhere, recognisable details – a face, an eye or a spider – have been made distinct, executed with a clarity and precision that at once accentuates the absurdity of their presence and, in the case of Composition avec des chevrons (1968) and Arlequin à l'oeil, 21 mai 66 (1966), their co-existence with a greater pattern or plane.

-In the 1970s Wuidar’s palette can be seen to expand.
-As with the paintings of the previous decade, there are echoes of architectural structures - of borders, frames and compartmentalised areas - but within these arrangements, curved and rectilinear lines and shapes interact, often mirrored, rotated or repeated on the picture plane to unite as a resolved image.
-Paintings such as Composition au trait interrompu, 21 juillet 79 (1979) are increasingly informed by graphic procedures of reduction, stylisation and bold outlines and exhibit an insistent connection to an architectonic machinery.
-Assemblages of triangles and quadrangles allude to buildings, corridors and rooms, yet a quiet domesticity pervades the paintings, in part owing to their domestic size.
-As the artist remarks: ‘My paintings are like an interior.
+The dynamic interplay of form between curved and rectilinear lines and shapes evident in the 1960s paintings, continues in Wuidar’s works from the 1970s, which also make use of borders, frames and compartmentalised areas within their compositions.
+Works such as Vanité, 12 avril 68 (1968) and Composition au trait interrompu, 21 juillet 79 (1979) are increasingly informed by graphic procedures – of reduction, stylisation and bold outlines – and exhibit an insistent connection to an architectonic machinery.
+Assemblages of triangles and quadrangles allude to buildings, corridors and rooms, and yet, a quiet domesticity pervades the paintings, in part owing to their humble format.
+As the artist remarks, ‘My paintings are like an interior.
 Small paintings of the 17th century with modest themes, or even the work of Italian painter and printmaker Giorgio Morandi, radiate this same sense of intimacy.’

 Create an Account